AlisonYao/Experiential-Learning-Seminar-Final-Project/README.md

 ## Project Description

-This is a social science project with a bit of a Data Science (NLP) element.
+This is a social science project with a tiny a Data Science (NLP) element.

 ### Data
 All data is collection from the public domain.
 They are mostly trancripts from YouTube and also some blog posts and Quora Q&A.